-Martin Luther King Jr. Scholarship applicants must complete a series of scholarship essay topicss, submit a resume and two letters of recommendation.
+Martin Luther King Jr. Scholarship applicants must answer a series of scholarship essay questions and submit a resume.
 All of these documents can be uploaded with your scholarship application or they can be sent to Saint Louis University at:

 Saint Louis University

 St. Louis, MO 63103